 14. Peace Awareness Labyrinth & Gardens

-Located in the historic West Adams District, the Peace Awareness Labyrinth & Gardens (PALG) is a nonprofit spiritual center that opened in 2002.
-PALG was founded by, and is the headquarters of the Movement of Spiritual Inner Awareness (MSIA), a non-denominational, ecumenical church.
+Located in the historic West Adams District, the Peace Awareness Labyrinth & Gardens (3500 W Adams Blvd, Los Angeles 90018) is a nonprofit spiritual center that opened in 2002.
+PALG was founded by and is the headquarters of the Movement of Spiritual Inner Awareness, a non-denominational, ecumenical church.
 Visitors are invited to "unwind the mind" by walking the stone labyrinth, modeled after the famous Chartres Cathedral labyrinth in France.
 The Asian-themed meditation garden features 16 water fountains, a koi pond and several intimate seating areas for reflection and meditation.
 Docents are available to give tours of the historic Guasti Villa, built in 1910-14 by Secundo Guasti, an Italian immigrant whose namesake Southern California winery was at one time the largest in the world.
 The mansion was later the home of legendary director and choreographer, Busby Berkeley.

 15. Art Classes at Getty Center & Getty Villa

 Why just admire the art at a museum when you can learn to create your own masterpieces?
 There's no better way to take an art class than being surrounded by a world-class art collection.
-The Getty Center in Brentwood and the Getty Villa in Malibu are a couple cool places in Los Angeles that offer an incredible array of classes and workshops that cover drawing, pen and ink wash, sculpting, gilding, and jewelry making.
+The Getty Center in Brentwood and the Getty Villa in Pacific Palisades are a couple of cool places in Los Angeles that offer an incredible array of classes and workshops that cover drawing, pen and ink wash, sculpting, gilding, and jewelry making.
 Whatever your level of experience or medium of choice, there’s a class for you.
-They even offer free courses at both locations on the first and third Sunday of every month.
-Art classes are offered at museums around L.A., such as the Los Angeles County Museum of Art (LACMA), the Craft & Folk Art Museum and the Natural History Museum.
+They even offer free courses - "Drawing from the Masters" at the Getty Center on the first and third Sunday of the month; and the monthly "Drawing from Antiquity" at the Getty Villa.
+Art classes are also offered at museums around L.A., such as the Los Angeles County Museum of Art (LACMA), the Craft Contemporary and the Natural History Museum.

 16. Solstice Canyon

-Solstice Canyon is an easy hike along a shaded trail that is partially paved before it gives way to a fire road.
+Solstice Canyon (3455 Solstice Canyon Rd, Malibu 90265) is an easy hike along a shaded trail that is partially paved before it gives way to a fire road.
 A babbling brook is the soundtrack as the trail leads you to Tropical Terrace and the foundations of a house designed by renowned architect Paul Williams, who also designed homes for Frank Sinatra and Lucille Ball, as well as the Theme Building at LAX.
 A seasonal waterfall cascades into a pool in the rocks behind the former home.
 Do some exploring and you’ll find a statue of the Virgin Mary in a nearby grotto.

 There are hundreds of miles of hiking trails in L.A.
 Get started with these ten easy hikes that span the coast, Baldwin Hills, Hollywood Hills, down south to Ranchos Palos Verdes and up to the San Gabriel Mountains.